Pros and Cons of Credit Cards

 How to Use a Credit Card Responsibly

 A credit card can be a useful tool when used responsibly.
 Like every tool, it works best in skillful hands.
-You can avoid some of the potential pitfalls of credit card by:
+Here are some ways to avoid some of the potential pitfalls of credit card use:

-• Setting up alerts so that you get a text or email when the card is used or the balance reaches a threshold you select
+- Set up alerts so you get a text or email when a credit card payment is due or your balance reaches a threshold you select.

 Alternatives to Credit Cards